Zelechos/nvim/otherconfig/configurationIdeaVim.md

 map <leader>q <Action>(ShowHoverInfo)
 map <leader>n <Action>(QuickImplementations)

-""" Go to Exit mode
+""" Go to Exit mode of the Insert mode imap qq <Esc>

-imap qq <Esc>
+""" Go to Exit mode of the Visual mode vmap qq <Esc>

 """ Go to end of word
 map L $